 Consumer Help and Advice

-In addition they should have a NALP Licence to Practice and should also be on the LPR - Licensed Paralegal Register.
+In addition they should have a NALP Licence to Practise and should also be on the LPR - Licensed Paralegal Register.
 You should not accept assistance from anyone purporting to be a Paralegal Professional if they cannot provide evidence of their membership to a professional body.

 Paralegals do not have an automatic right to appear in court on behalf of a client, although they can represent a client at most Tribunals and before a District Judge in small civil claims in the County Court.
 However, most higher Courts will, at the discretion of the Judge, and with prior notice of representation being given, accept a paralegal before it, provided the Judge is of the opinion that the Paralegal is competent to do so.